x-tag/x-tags-org/app/blog/2013-1-15-blog-is-live.md

-# Welcome to the Offical X-Tag Blog
+# It's Alive

-We will be blogging about the progress of X-Tag and related components, as well as the general state of Web Components on the Web.
+Welcome to the X-Tag Blog.
+The purpose of this blog is to keep you up to date on the status of X-Tag and the state of Web Components on the web.